Neural Operator: Learning Maps Between Function Spaces: Parameterization and Computation

 To demonstrate the computational challenges associated with \eqref{eq:onelayerlinear}, let \(\{x_1,\dots,x_J\} \subset D\) be a uniformly-sampled \(J\)-point discretization of \(D\).
 Recall that we assumed \(\text{d} \nu(y) = \text{d} y\) and, for simplicity, suppose that \(\nu(D)=1\), then the Monte Carlo approximation of \eqref{eq:onelayerlinear} is

-Therefore to compute \(u\) on the entire grid requires \(\mathcal{O}(J^2)\) matrix-vector multiplications.
+The integral in \eqref{eq:onelayerlinear} can be approximated using any other integral approximation methods, including the celebrated Riemann sum for which $u(x_j) = \sum_{l=1}^J \kappa(x_j, x_l) v(x_l)\Delta x_l$ and $\Delta x_l$ is the Riemann sum coefficient associated with $\nu$ at $x_l$.
+For the approximation methods, to compute \(u\) on the entire grid requires \(\mathcal{O}(J^2)\) matrix-vector multiplications.
 Each of these matrix-vector multiplications requires \(\mathcal{O}(mn)\) operations; for the rest of the discussion, we treat \(mn = \mathcal{O}(1)\) as constant and consider only the cost with respect to \(J\) the discretization parameter since $m$ and $n$ are fixed by the architecture choice whereas $J$ varies depending on required discretization accuracy and hence may be arbitrarily large.
 This cost is not specific to the Monte Carlo approximation but is generic for quadrature rules which use the entirety of the data.
 Therefore, when \(J\) is large, computing \eqref{eq:onelayerlinear} becomes intractable and new ideas are needed in order to alleviate this.
 Subsections~\ref{sec:graphneuraloperator}-\ref{sec:fourier} propose different approaches to the solution to this problem, inspired by classical methods in numerical analysis.
 We finally remark that, in contrast, computations with \(W\), \(b\), and \(\sigma\) only require \(\mathcal{O}(J)\) operations which justifies our focus on computation with the kernel integral operator.

 \paragraph{Kernel Matrix.} It will often times be useful to consider the kernel matrix associated to \(\kappa\) for the discrete points \(\{x_1,\dots,x_J\} \subset D\).
 We define the kernel matrix \(K \in \R^{mJ \times nJ}\) to be the \(J \times J\) block matrix with each block given by the value of the kernel i.e.